junningms/JunningMSDN/LongHeader.md

 ## Handling Credentials in DSC

-DSC configuration resources run as `Local System` by default.
+DSC  resources run as `Local System` by default.
 However, some resources require a credential, like when the `Package` resource needs to install software under a specific user account.

 Earlier resources used a hard-coded `Credential` property name to handle this.